mickfuzz/phd4/_posts/2022-1-30-abstract-and-concrete-frameworks.md

 Lee and Vincent's research provides a practical approach to help overcome some of the difficulties of transferring knowledge between contexts.
 See http://tiny.cc/expansive-framing

-### Observing and Assessing Hands-On Practices

-There is an ongoing tension for teachers between giving learners the freedom to pursue their own concrete coding goals, and the need to bring their attention back to the learning goals and target knowledge of the curriculum.
+**Observing and Assessing Hands-On Practices:** There is an ongoing tension for teachers between giving learners the freedom to pursue their own concrete coding goals, and the need to bring their attention back to the learning goals and target knowledge of the curriculum.
 In the current educational climate teachers have to be able to show how classroom work applies to the curriculum and exam goals.
 This tension can be helped using a technique promoted by NCCE (at teachcomputing.org) - that of using observational techniques in the classroom to assess user progress.
 Techniques to help teacher observation and assessment of what student are completing are vital if we are be able to keep a track of some of the ways they solve problems as they apply knowledge in the concrete stage of their learning.
-The NCCE have created this quick read on observation - http://tiny.cc/observingstudents .
-A summary is below.

 **Structured observations:** Before lessons, teachers create a framework of the behaviour or use of concepts you want to observe and observe them as you interact with students, via recordings or their created work.

 **Unstructured observations:** Teachers record or reflect on some of the more unexpected turns that happen during the lesson, often after the event from memory or recordings.

 **Verbal protocols:** Teachers assess the learning and understandings of students by asking them to talk aloud the way they are solving problems and undertaking tasks.

+The NCCE have created this quick read on observation - http://tiny.cc/observingstudents.

 <!-- There is repetition with conclusion here -->
 <!--